RoboteamUFRN/Intelligent-Control-Robotino/README.txt

 [26] torque for the wheel 1
 [27] torque for the wheel 2
 [28] torque for the wheel 3
-[29] angular speed for the wheel 1
+[29] angular velocity for the wheel 1
-[30] angular speed for the wheel 2
+[30] angular velocity for the wheel 2
-[31] angular speed for the wheel 3
+[31] angular velocity for the wheel 3
 [32] uncertainty estimation for x
 [33] uncertainty estimation for y
 [34] uncertainty estimation for the angle